This is what accountability looks like.

 Top 100 rated charity

-In 2022, for the fourth year in a row, we made the independent research organization’s Top 100 Rated Charities list.
+In 2023, for the fifth year in a row, we made the independent research organization’s Top 100 Rated Charities list.
 Charity Intelligence impartially analyzes the transparency, accountability and cost-efficiency of more than 800 Canadian charities each year—empowering donors like you to make informed, intelligent giving decisions.

 Top marks from Charity Intelligence